 - Given your options maximum time to appreciate.

 - Taken any emotion out of the decision making process.

 - Assured yourself the average price over the given time period.

 - Have an actual strategy for handling your options!

 The first strategy is a great one, but it really tries to maximize the end result.
 This next strategy is much more planning-focused.
 I liken this to “a bird in the hand.”
 In figuring out your number (or stock price) which gives the desired yield, you have to shift your thinking.
 Focus more on the impact these dollars have on your financial goals.
 Create a spreadsheet to understand what certain dollar increases mean to your net value.
 From here, you have a working model to understand the impact of specific stock prices to your pocketbook.
 Then, sit down with your financial planner (or someone who can help look at things objectively) and figure out what you would like to accomplish with these dollars.
 I’ve seen many items on this list, including:

 - I want to buy a boat!

-- I want to pay for my children’s college!
+- We’d like to pay for our children’s college!

 - I want that beach house!

-- I want to retire 2 years early!
+- I‘d like to retire 2 years early!